Likogann/tor-exit-notice/README.md

 ## Credit
 While credit is greatly apreciated, I really made this website using [w3school's web tempates](https://www.w3schools.com/w3css/w3css_templates.asp).
 The real credit goes to w3schools.
-You can remove any links to me, this includes emails, links, and copyright messages.

-If  you really want to credit me though, you can keep my github in there.